DataDog/documentation/content/en/tests/setup/python.md

 ###### Test source file information

 The `ddtrace.ext.test_visibility.api.Test.discover()` classmethod accepts an optional `TestSourceFileInfo` object as the `source_file_info` parameter.
-A `TestSourceFileInfo` object represents the path and, optionally, the start and end lines for a given test.
+A `TestSourceFileInfo` object represents the path and optionally, the start and end lines for a given test.

 The `ddtrace.ext.test_visibility.api.TestSourceFileInfo()` method accepts three positional parameters:
 - `path`: a `pathlib.Path` object (made relative to the repo root by the `Test Visibility` API)